 -

-For everyday use — 7 Mohs tolerates ordinary wear; we recommend removing the ring during high-impact activities or manual work with tools.
+For Everyday Wear — 7 Mohs tolerates ordinary wear; we recommend removing the ring for impact activities or manual labor with tools.

 -

-The Greek name amethystos —literally "not intoxicated"— reflects the ancient belief that the stone protected the wearer from the effects of alcohol.
-The Greeks carved amethyst cups or wore the stone in a ring as an amulet of lucidity.
-In medieval Europe, violet was the color of the Church and bishops wore amethyst rings as a symbol of spiritual dignity; the stone became associated with devotion and clarity of judgment.
-Leonardo da Vinci noted in his notebooks that amethyst "dispels evil thoughts and sharpens intelligence."
+The Greeks carved amethyst cups or wore the stone in a ring as an amulet for lucidity.
+In medieval Europe, bishops wore amethyst rings as a symbol of spiritual dignity; the stone was associated with clarity of judgment.
+In crystal tradition, amethyst (wisdom and tranquility) is associated with calm and mental clarity.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.